a. Statement Addressing Possession, Use, and Sale of Alcoholic Beverages

 illicit drugs, on university property or as part of any university activity, in compliance with the

 Drug Free Schools and Communities Act and the Drug-Free Workplace Act.
-UCCS PD
+Although possession and use of

 employees.
 Any employee (including student employees) whose act in violation with the above